ahujar27/TT-TO_Classifier/README.md

 The Dockerfile for this portion is contained in the folder `/feature_gen/`.
 Additionally in the folder is the feature generation script, at `/feature_gen/feature_gen.R`.

+Once the docker environment is run, there is an option to run the tool in **Tumor-Only** mode.

 1. INDIR (Directory containing all SNV/CNV calls)
 2. SAMPNAMES (List of sample names from previous steps)
 3. GENEPATH (Gene List Path)